Napoli win Italian title for first time in 33 years

 Following those glory days the club fell into financial decline, relegation and bankruptcy; playing in Serie C as recently as 2006.

-They have won the Coppa Italia three times in the past 11 seasons but it is the Scudetto the Napoli fans always craved.
+They have won the Coppa Italia three times in the past 11 seasons but it is the Scudetto the Napoli fans craved.

 They now have a new cast of superstars, with Nigeria forward Victor Osimhen scoring 21 goals in 26 league games and Georgia winger Khvicha Kvaratskhelia contributing 12 goals and 10 assists.